mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 Although some familiarity with Erlang is beneficial no matter which language you choose to use (it is the _Erlang_ Abstract Machine, after all), I feel that, upon inspection, Elixir is the clear frontrunner for potential growth and utility over the next decade.

 There are several very exciting developments going on in the Elixir ecosystem, from StackOverflow's most-loved web framework for two consecutive years, [Phoenix](https://www.phoenixframework.org/), to the numerical computing project [Nx](https://github.com/elixir-nx) which is rapidly growing the presence of the language in the machine learning and data science space.
 Nx also includes the amazing [Livebook](https://livebook.dev/), which is something of an analogue to Jupyter Notebook.
 [Nerves](https://nerves-project.org/) is the final community project that I'll mention here - a framework for creating software for embedded devices.
-This is exciting for those of us who are usually confined entirely writing to web services or command-line tools but would like to have a familiar environment with which we can learn about embedded programming.
+This is exciting for those of us who are usually confined entirely to writing to web services or command-line tools but would like to have a familiar environment with which we can learn about embedded programming.

 There has been a lot of work done by José Valim, Giuseppe Castagna, and Guillaume Duboc in recent years to develop a gradual type system for Elixir, which has resulted in new research on [Set-Theoretic Gradual Types](https://arxiv.org/abs/2306.06391).
 This has already begun its integration into the Elixir ecosystem, and I believe will serve to improve adoption by programmers who categorically refuse to use dynamically typed languages (beyond the actual concrete value proposition of opt-in compile-time type checking eliminating certain types of errors).